LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 ENG 651 Literary Period Seminar

-My research interests include: medieval religious literature, medieval romance (the Arthurian tradition), literature and law, feminist theory, contemporary British and American drama.
+My research interests include: medieval religious literature, medieval romance (the Arthurian tradition), literature and law, feminist theory, contemporary British and American fiction.

 B.A., M.A., Ph.D., Michigan State University